ISO 20022 Resource and FAQ

 ISO 20022 Frequently Asked Questions

 ISO 20022 is a global standard for electronic payments that enhances security, transparency, and efficiency in wire transfers.
-The Federal Reserve is converting to this system on July 14, 2025 to align with global standards, improve payment tracking, and reduce processing errors.
+The Federal Reserve converted to this system on July 14, 2025 to align with global standards, improve payment tracking, and reduce processing errors.

 Our Wire team is here to help!